saidvandeklundert/go/concurrency_and_parallelism.md

 ### to sort:

 Green threads: user level threads.
 Scheduled as a user level process, not schedules by the Kernel.
 Green thread memory comes from the heap, not from the stack.
 In Go, these are known as Goroutines.

+"Make it correct, make it clear, make it concise, make it fast.
+In that order" - Wes Dyer